Home Page

 BMKT 412 - Nonprofit Marketing.
 3 Credits.

-Offered intermittently.
-Prereq., junior standing in Business and BMKT 325.
-Integration of core concepts of marketing into philanthropic and other nonprofit organizations.
-Includes strategies for large-scale enterprises such as unions, educational and religious institutions to small organizations that provide local support such as cultural services, human and environmental services.
-Student work with nonprofit organizations creating marketing communications plans in an experiential learning environment.
+Prereq., BMKT 325.
+This course integrates the core concepts of marketing into philanthropic and other nonprofit organizations, including strategies for large-scale enterprises such as unions, educational and religious institutions, and small organizations that provide local support such as cultural services, human, and environmental services.
+Students work with nonprofit organizations creating marketing communications plans in an experiential learning environment.
 Level: Undergraduate-Graduate

 BMKT 413 - Sports Marketing.
 3 Credits.

-Offered intermittently.
-Prereq., junior standing.
-Examines the marketing of sports products and non-sports products using sports as a platform.
-Topics include the use of traditional marketing strategies as well as the use of sponsorship strategies including endorsements, venue naming rights, and licensing.
+Offered spring.
+Restricted to students with at least junior standing.
+This course examines the marketing of sports products and non-sports products using sports as a platform.
+Topics include the use of traditional marketing strategies as well as the use of sponsorship strategies, including endorsements, venue naming rights, and licensing.
 Level: Undergraduate-Graduate

 BMKT 420 - Integrated Online Marketing.
 3 Credits.

-Offered autumn or spring.
-Prereq., junior standing in business, BMKT 325.
-Exploration and application of marketing communications principles to the internet environment.
+Offered autumn and spring.
+Prereq., BMKT 325.
+This course is and exploration and application of marketing communications principles to the internet environment.
 Students develop individual WordPress websites/blogs, learn about online marketing techniques, and complete online marketing and social media projects.
 Level: Undergraduate-Graduate

 BMKT 440 - Marketing Analytics.
 3 Credits.

 Offered spring.
-Prereq., BMKT 325; junior standing in Business or consent of instr.
+Prereq., BMKT 325.
 The purpose of this course is to learn about the importance and value of using new measurement tools in marketing and using related research and data to create compelling content.
 Students in this course are also challenged to bring actual ideas to life.
 Level: Undergraduate-Graduate

 BMKT 460 - Marketing Hi-Tech Production and Innovation.
 3 Credits.

-Offered autumn.
-Prereq., BMKT 325; junior standing in Business or consent of instr.
-Exploration of concepts and practices related to marketing in fast-paced environment; draws from a range and diversity of industries and contexts including the Internet.
+Offered intermittently.
+Prereq., BMKT 325.
+This course explores the concepts and practices related to marketing in fast-paced environment; draws from a range and diversity of industries and contexts including the Internet.
 Level: Undergraduate-Graduate

 BMKT 482 - Telling Stories with Data.
 3 Credits.

-Prereq., junior or senior standing.
+Restricted to students with at least junior standing.
 This course explores how we turn data into stories that can be understood by a nontechnical audience.
 Students will work with both raw and summarized data from several industries.
-Level: Undergraduate-Graduate
+Co-convenes with BMKT 582.
+Level: Undergraduate

 BMKT 483 - Digital Media Execution.
 3 Credits.